compulsive patterns of mental and emotional activity.

 of the overall person.
 The ego can let us down in a number of ways; for example:

-to exert excessive control over others.
+to others; competitive self-cherishing; or trying to exert excessive control over

 Truth is stranger than fiction: the mind might like to invent a nice solution for